Jowan-Spooner/Dialogic2FantasyTemplate/README.md

 It will also store the slot page when switching.

 The date+time string used on the slots can be changed in the inspector.

+##### History tab
+The history tab is rather simple.
+Most notably:
+- it connects itself to the `Dialogic.History.open_requested` signal
+- when opened it clears the history-item list and repopulates it with instances of the HistoryItem scene.

+Most about how the history is displayed is thus defined by the `history_message.gd` script at `res://DialogicFantasyMenu/OverlayTabs/history_message.gd` and it's scene at `res://DialogicFantasyMenu/OverlayTabs/history_message.tscn`.
+This history message allows displaying text events, character join and leave events and choices.